Insolvency Laws and Securitisation

 Laws and Regulations on Credit Risk Retention

-Following the global financial crisis in 2008, in May 2012 the PBOC, China Banking Regulatory Commission (CBRC) and Ministry of Finance jointly issued the Notice of the People’s Bank of China, China Banking Regulatory Commission and Ministry of Finance on Further Expanding the Pilot Programme on Credit Asset Securitisation (Yin fa No 127) and began to require risk retention – namely, that the originator should retain the lowest class of securities, representing no less than 5% of the aggregate volume of the securities issued.
-The risk retention rule was criticised by the market for being too strict.
-Subsequently, in December 2013 the PBOC and CBRC made adjustments to the risk retention rules with the Announcement of PBOC and CBRC No 21, which is still in effect today.
-The adjusted rules require the originator to retain no less than 5% of the total issuance amount of the securitisation product, and the percentage of the lowest class of asset-backed securities (ABS) held by it shall not be less than 5% of the issuance amount of the corresponding class.
+Following the global financial crisis in 2008, the Notice of the People’s Bank of China, China Banking Regulatory Commission and Ministry of Finance on Further Expanding the Pilot Programme on Credit Asset Securitisation (Yin fa No 127) first began to require the originator to retain the lowest class of securities for no less than 5% of the aggregate volume of the securities issued, which requirement was criticised by the market for being too strict.
+Subsequently, the PBOC and CBRC made adjustments to the risk retention rules with the Announcement of PBOC and CBRC No 21, which is still in effect today.
+The adjusted rules require the originator to retain no less than 5% of the total issuance amount of the securitisation product, and in the meantime no less than 5% of the lowest class of securities.
 The originator may choose either horizontal retention or vertical retention, as long as it meets the minimum requirements.

 There are currently no compulsory requirements on risk retention regarding ABNs, but if the fund-raising party chooses to retain the risk then such arrangements will generally be disclosed in the offering documents.